Alma Adams NC-12

 Tenure

-In February 2022, Adams and Representatives A. Donald McEachin and Brian Fitzpatrick introduced the African American Burial Grounds Preservation Act, would have the National Park Service work with local governments to identify, survey, research, and preserve historic African American cemeteries and burial grounds.
-The legislation has bipartisan support in the House.[33]
+Adams and Representatives A. Donald McEachin and Brian Fitzpatrick introduced the African American Burial Grounds Preservation Act in 2022, would have the National Park Service work with local governments to identify, survey, research, and preserve historic African American cemeteries and burial grounds.
+The legislation has bipartisan support in the House.[35]

 Adams voted to provide Israel with support following 2023 Hamas attack on Israel.[36][37]